hichmok93/hg-site/_tabs/party2.md

         letter-spacing:0.15em;
       "
     >
-      Sound on · Touch screen to activate
+      Sound on · Touch the screen to activate
     </div>

   </div>

   <div
     style="